 On average, the cost of producing Russian gas is close to $0.9 per million Btu and its transport by pipeline costs $1.2 MBtu to the Russian border.
 There, a 30% tax is levied, but it could be adjusted to keep the Russian gas price close to $2.5 MBtu.
 Gas resources enable Moscow to exercise a cost-volume strategy.
 These are the meanings of President Putin’s words when he talks about “economic decision” and not political decision.

 The cost of producing U.S. shale gas is approximately $3-4 MBtu.
 Transportation costs are $2-3 MBtu.
 Total, $7 MBtu on average.
 However, commercial hegemony will require the United States to consider that the cost of extracting mixed shale oil and shale gas should be borne by oil alone.
 Thus, instead of being flared, shale gas would be exported with a break-even point at zero.
 Its selling price would just be equal to its transport cost.
 Without mentioning the word dumping, the United States would thus have shale gas deposits that would allow a focus strategy.
 This is the reason for President Trump’s anti-European trade anger.

-In Northern Europe, prices are stable and close to $7 MBtu, while in the south they are higher, between summer and winter amplitude is around $7 – $10 MBtu.
+In Northern Europe, prices are stable and close to $7 MBtu, while in the south they are higher between $7 and $10 MBtu between summer and winter.
 Spain has the largest number of LNG terminals.
 The United States insists that France pay for the Pyrenean interconnection.
 This is not a bad thing for balancing north-south prices downwards.